oracle-livelabs/adb/adb-gcp-ai/adb-provisioning-databases/adb-provisioning-databases.md

 As a database user, DBA or application developer:

-1. Provision an ODBG Network
+1. Create an ODBG network
 2. Rapidly deploy an Autonomous Transaction Processing databases.

 ### Required Artifacts